 On Thursday 4th March 2021, Nightingale Hospital held a webinar event on binge eating disorders in support of National Eating Disorders Awareness Week.

 In this webinar, key clinicians from our QED-accredited eating disorders team provided a multidisciplinary overview of binge eating disorders, and how they can be treated.
-This panel was formed of Dr Helen Murphy, lead consultant psychiatrist for eating disorders; Dr Joanna Silver, counselling psychologist and lead therapist for eating disorders; Talia Cecchele, dietitian and chaired by Shahin Alvis, eating disorder ward manager.
+This panel was formed by Dr Helen Murphy, lead consultant psychiatrist for eating disorders; Dr Joanna Silver, counselling psychologist and lead therapist for eating disorders; Talia Cecchele, dietitian and chaired by Shahin Alvis, eating disorder ward manager.
 We were particularly honoured to be joined by Rosie, an official ambassador from Beat (the UK’s leading charity for eating disorders), who shared her powerful lived experience of binge eating.

-Dr Helen Murphy, Dr Joanna Silver and Talia follow up this event by answering key questions asked by our audience, below.
+Dr Helen Murphy, Dr Joanna Silver and Talia follow up on this event by answering key questions asked by our audience, below.

 Dr Helen Murphy says: Yes, some permanent changes in the gastrointestinal tract can occur.
-Long term vomiting can cause damage to the ring of muscle at the bottom of the oesophagus, the oesophageal sphincter, leading to acid reflux.
+Long-term vomiting can cause damage to the ring of muscle at the bottom of the oesophagus, the oesophageal sphincter, leading to acid reflux.
 This can be relieved by medication such as proton pump inhibitors.

 Chronic exposure to stomach acid can lead to precancerous changes in the lower oesophagus, known as Barratt’s oesophagus.
 There is a low risk of progression to cancer, but if this condition is present, it requires monitoring.